Rokeby to Noojee Trail

 The scope of works included within stage one of the project are:

-• Upgrades to the existing section of the trail between Rokeby and Crossover (spring/summer 2023)
+• Upgrades to the existing section of the trail between Rokeby and Crossover (mid 2024)

 • Detailed designs and preconstruction work for the extension of the trail to Noojee. (ongoing)